edgi-govdata-archiving/overview/README.md

 # Overview of EDGI Tools

 Welcome to the Government Data Archiving Github Team.
 This repository is an overview for people who are getting involved in the project!
+This Github organization, our chat, and in-person events have a [Code of Conduct](./CONDUCT.md).

 ## Get Involved